Kimberly Duong, PhD

 Education & outreach

-Above: My PhD defense announcement at the UC Irvine Civil and Environmental Engineering Department (Nov 2019)
+Above: after my PhD defense at UC Irvine (November 2019)

 November 2019: I successfully defended my PhD in Civil and Environmental Engineering from UC Irvine!